iamnbutler/quest/prompts/setting.md

 The eight provinces of Atheria are each home to one of the major guilds that play a crucial role in shaping the kingdom's society and economy.

-Sylveria, the western provence, is hoome to the Veiled Hand serves as the King's Guild, overseeing the regulation and discouraging the use of magic throughout the kingdom.
+Sylveria, the western province, is home to the Veiled Hand serves as the King's Guild, overseeing the regulation and discouraging the use of magic throughout the kingdom.
 The capital city of Sylveria, named Haven's Crest, is the seat of the nobility, and the place where the king resides and rules from.
 Haven's Crest's location on the ocean has made it wealthy due to trade, and the city has been a hub of commerce and politics since the kingdom's founding.

-The Holy Palm, the Paladin's Guild, can be found in Kael, in the north east by the ocean, where its members work to maintain law and order while upholding the virtues of justice and righteousness.

-The Iron Fist, the Blacksmith's Guild, is based in Calladore, in the south, where skilled craftsmen produce the weapons needed to keep Atheria's armies well-equipped and provide citizens with the tools they need.

-Darador, to the east of Calladore, is home to the Steel Fingers, the Engineer's Guild, which works to improve the kingdom's infrastructure and technological advancements.

-The Crimson Claw, a guild of skilled mercenaries, is based in the province of Alderac, to the southwest of the kingdom.

 In Calendria, in the northwest, the Disgraced Arcanists guild, known as the Sapphire Talon, was dismantled by the Veiled Hand 45 years ago, and its members are now forced to practice their magic in secret.

-The province of Calendria, to the northweset, has a troubled history since the cataclysm.
-It was home to the famed Archanists Guide, the Saphire Talon.
-The conflict between the Veiled Hand and the guild came to a head in the province fourty-five years ago, leading to a large-scale clash that left many dead and the guild completely disbanded.
+The province of Calendria has a troubled history since the cataclysm.
+It was home to the famed Archanists Guide, the Sapphire Talon.
+The conflict between the Veiled Hand and the guild came to a head in the province forty-five years ago, leading to a large-scale clash that left many dead and the guild completely disbanded.
 The Veiled Hand has a significant presence in Calendria since, with agents garrisoned throughout the province.
 This has created animosity among the people who see them as oppressors, suppressing their craft and way of life.
 Many in Calendria resent the king and the capital for the suppression and regulation on magic, as the province has always been known for its skilled arcanists and their magical creations.
-The former members of the Sapphire Talon are now forced to practice much of their craft in secret, fearing retaliation by the Veiled Hand and it's agents.
+The former members of the Sapphire Talon are now forced to practice much of their craft in secret, fearing retaliation by the Veiled Hand and its agents.
 Despite the unrest, the province is rich in natural resources, including fertile farmland and mineral deposits.
 Many skilled craftsmen still reside in Calendria, producing beautiful works of art and intricate devices, albeit without the use of major magics.

+The Holy Palm, the Paladin's Guild, can be found in Kael, in the northeast by the ocean, where its members work to maintain law and order while upholding the virtues of justice and righteousness.
 The Artisan's Guild, known as the Silver Touch, is based on Scepter Isle, located a day to the west of Kael by sailing the ocean, and is responsible for producing beautiful and intricate works of art.

+Darador, to the east of Calladore, is home to the Steel Fingers, the Engineer's Guild, which works to improve the kingdom's infrastructure and technological advancements.
+The Crimson Claw, a guild of skilled mercenaries, is based in the province of Alderac, to the southwest of the kingdom.

 Finally, the Gilded Grasp, a powerful merchant guild, is located in the province of Arcton, on the northern border, sharing a border with Drogath, where the town of Sorrow's Reach is situated.